evelyneldo/feeling-quotes-app/README.md

 # Feeling Quotes App

-**Feeling Quotes** is a beginner-friendly web app where users enter how they feel (e.g., “happy”, “sad”, or “tired”) and receive a quote that matches that mood.
+**Feeling Quotes** is a beginner-friendly web app built with ReactJS where users enter how they feel (e.g., “happy”, “sad”, or “tired”) and receive a quote that matches that mood.
 This app is created for learning purposes using a basic React frontend and Node.js backend with a local quote database.

 ---